What Is Data Masking?

 Data Masking That Can Facilitate Best Practices

-Immuta’s Data Access Platform automatically implements sensitive data discovery and classification as new data is introduced into an environment, giving users the information they need to know about their data.
+Immuta’s Data Security Platform automatically implements sensitive data discovery and classification as new data is introduced into an environment, giving users the information they need to know about their data.
 The platform supports a variety of important dynamic data masking techniques, which can be applied automatically at query time through attribute-based access control policies.
 Dynamic policy enforcement means there is never the need to copy or manually mask data in the original sets.
-This ensures that the original data remains referenceable, and mitigates irreversibility since the masking algorithms don’t live in the same place as the data.
+This ensures that the original data can remain referenceable, and mitigates irreversibility since the masking algorithms don’t live in the same place as the data.
 Most importantly, Immuta’s separation of policy from platform guarantees repeatability, meaning masking techniques will be applicable to all data as you grow and scale your data sources.

 Want to experience how Immuta’s policies enable powerful and effective data masking?
 Try out our new self-guided walkthrough demo.